ronflima/feijuca/readme.md

 written in full compliance with C standards, it can be compiled in virually any system that have a C compiler and support the STDC library.

-# GNU Compliance
+## GNU Compliance

 This library was designed to be fully compliant with GNU Building System.
-So, it uses Automake, Autoconf as its building environment.
-In addition, the full documentation is written using Texinfo and can be extracted in a myriad of formats.
-Primarily, it is available as Info Pages for easy access from any system where it can be installed.
+It uses autotools to get built in your environment.

-# History
+## History

 This library was designed and implemented originaly by Ronaldo Faria Lima and Daniel Costa Soares back in 2004.
 This code is more than 10 years old and is pretty stable.

-# Licenses
+Feijuca was created to fill a gap.
+Back in 2004 there was no well-designed algorithms library that would encapsulate data and that was easy to use.

+## What makes Feijuca unique

+Feijuca library is designed in an object-oriented fashion.
+It uses opaque data structures so you can focus on your data, not on the algorithms.

+## License

 This library is released under
 [MIT License](LICENSE).